Pyromagne/SFML-Button/README.md

 The `EllipseButton` class is a derived class of `Button` that provides a elliptical button implementation.
 It provides the following methods:

-- `EllipseButton(float radius)`: construct an EllipseButton object with the given radius.
+- `EllipseButton(float radius)`: construct a circular button object with the given radius.
-- `EllipseButton(float radius, const sf::Vector2f)`: construct an EllipseButton object with the given radius and position.
+- `EllipseButton(float radius, const sf::Vector2f)`: construct a circular button object with the given radius and position.
-- `EllipseButton(const sf::Vector2f, bool autoSize)`: construct an EllipseButton object with the given position and autoSize property.
+- `EllipseButton(const sf::Vector2f, bool autoSize)`: construct a circular button object with the given position, and optionally automatically sizes the button to fit its label.

 The `EllipseButton` class also provides the following member variables: